Robustness and Structure Preservation in Flow-Based Generative Models via Wasserstein Path-Space Divergences: Provable efficiency of equivariant SGMs and equivariant flow matching

+\end{theorem} \Cref{prop:equidecomposition} suggests that using $G$-equivariant vector fields can reduce the DSM error for $G$-invariant distributions, at least the DSM error can be reduced if $\mathbf{s}$ is replaced by $S^E_G[\mathbf{s}]$ for score matching.

-Finally, the following proposition indicates that for any learned distribution $\eta$, its symmetrized counterpart $S^G[\eta]$ is always closer to the $G$-invariant target distribution $\pi$ in the $\dis_1$ sense.
-The $G$-invariance of the generated distribution is guaranteed by the $G$-equivariant vector field $\mathbf{s}_\theta$ (see \cref{coro:invariantmeasurebydiffusion}).
+The following proposition indicates that for any learned distribution $\eta$, its symmetrized counterpart $S^G[\eta]$ is always closer to the $G$-invariant target distribution $\pi$ in the $\mathcal{W}_1$ sense.
+The $G$-invariance of the generated distribution is guaranteed by the $G$-equivariant vector field $\mathbf{s}_\theta$ and the $G$-invariant initial distribution $\mathcal{N}(0,I_d)$ under \Cref{assumption:group}, as the solution of the backward equation \eqref{eq:KBE2} is unique.

-\begin{proposition} For any $\eta,\pi\in\CP(\Omega)$, and $\pi$ is $G$-invariant, we have
+\begin{proposition} For any $\eta,\pi\in\CP(\R^d)$, and $\pi$ is $G$-invariant, we have

 \end{proposition}